meilisearch/documentation/learn/configuration/instance_options.md

 ### Ignore dump if DB exists

 ::: warning
-This is a CLI flag and does not take any values.
-Assigning a value will throw an error.
+🚩 This is a CLI flag and does not take any values.
+Assigning a value will throw an error. 🚩
 :::

 **Environment variable**: N/A
 **CLI option**: `--ignore-dump-if-db-exists`
-**Default**: Disabled

 Prevents a Meilisearch instance with an existing database from throwing an error when using `--import-dump`.
 Instead, the dump will be ignored and Meilisearch will launch using the existing database.